patricklam/se-retrospective/curriculum.md

 statistics, taught by ECE faculty.
 We would like to incorporate more statistics in the curriculum, but adding something requires subtracting something as well.

+Our statistics instructor, Surya Banarjee, reports:

+> STAT 206 is one of my favourite courses to teach, and a requirement
+> for SE students.
+It combines two distinct halves: Probability (the
+> part that most students enjoy because it resembles most math courses
+> in its deductive approach), and Statistical Inference (enjoyed less,
+> possibly because (a) the material is rushed due to time constraints,
+> and (b) the inductive nature of the subject).
+Both, however, are
+> very useful in general.

 \paragraph{Algorithms.} When SE was introduced, CS had recently moved from one to two algorithms courses, while ECE had (and still has) one